Jump to content

 Winter Bowling Sectional, District, & State 2 2007 HP Lanes, Columbus

-Winter Ice Hockey District & State 1 1978 Nationwide Arena, Columbus
+Winter Ice hockey District & State 1 1978 Nationwide Arena, Columbus

-Winter Swimming and Diving Sectional, District, & State 2 1928 C. T. Branin Natatorium, Canton
+Winter Swimming and diving Sectional, District, & State 2 1928 C. T. Branin Natatorium, Canton

 Winter Wrestling Sectional, District, & State 3 1938 Value City Arena at the Jerome Schottenstein Center, Ohio State University, Columbus